malaeng/my-chatbots/README.md

 **chatbotv4** - chatbotv3 but with GUI, again with tkinter

 **chatbotv5** - a combination of all previous chatbots - 3 games, NLP, and GUI

+To run on your machine, you may need to install some python libraries